onCodeDesign/Code-Design-Training/LessonsSamples/LessonsSamples/Lesson6/DI-Demo/_Exercises.md

 a) We could save the movies in an in-memory repository which has application lifetime.
 The find movies could work on this one.

-#### 9. Make a generic implementation for the repository
+#### 9. Make a repository that can store any type of entity

+Make a repository that supports any type of entity.
+We could add `MovieReview` entity beside the existent `Movie`.

 The repository interface may be like:

 ```
-interface IFileRepository
+interface IEntityRepository
 {
-    IQueryable<T> GetEntities<T>();
+    IEnumerable<T> GetAll<T>();
     void Add<T>(T entity);
 }
 ```

-We should individual implementations for each type, because each we'd like to save each type in its own file, following a naming convention for the file name.
+We could have individual implementations for each type, because each we'd like to save each type in its own file, following a naming convention for the file name.
 We'd like to have:

 ```
-interface IFileRepository<T>
+interface IEntityRepository<T>
 {
-    IQueryable<T> GetEntities();
+    IEnumerable<T> GetEntities();
     void Add(T entity);
 }

-class MovieRepository :  IFileRepository<Movie>
+class MovieRepository :  IEntityRepository<Movie>
 {
+    ...
 }
 ```

-*Suggestion*: the non-generic class that implements `IFileRepository` could use the *Service Locator Pattern* to get the generic implementation for the specific `T` and forward the call to it for each function.
+*Suggestion*: the non-generic class that implements `IEntityRepository` could use the *Service Locator Pattern* to get the generic implementation for the specific `T` and forward the call to it for each function.

 #### 10. Create and store Reviews for Movies

-We should have the `Review` entity:
+We should have the `MovieReview` entity:

 ```
-class Review
+class MovieReview
 {
     public string MovieTitle { get; set; }
     public string Author { get; set; }